-Such multiscale phenomena are prohibitively expensive to resolve on a uniform mesh due to the non negligible difference regarding the dynamics of the system.
+Such multiscale phenomena are prohibitively expensive to resolve on a uniform mesh due to the nonnegligible difference in the dynamics of the system.
 One option to efficiently resolve the physics at multiple scales is to employ different grids and solve the resulting problem in parallel.
-This has, for example, been done for the above mentioned case, specifically metal additive manufacturing \cite{ghanbariAdaptiveLocalglobalMultiscale2020a}.
+This has, for example, been done for the above-mentioned case, specifically metal additive manufacturing \cite{ghanbariAdaptiveLocalglobalMultiscale2020}.

 A rather effective, alternative approach is the modification of the governing equations such that they become tailored to a specific numerical scheme.
-For instance, the well known phase field model has been adapted using specialized stencils to the FDM such that spurious grid friction effects are eliminated \cite{fleckSharpPhasefieldModeling2023,fleckFrictionlessMotionDiffuse2022}.
+For instance, the well-known phase field model has been adapted using specialized stencils to the FDM such that spurious grid friction effects are eliminated \cite{fleckSharpPhasefieldModeling2023,fleckFrictionlessMotionDiffuse2022}.
 This approach however requires extensive knowledge about the numerics as well as the physical nature of a given problem.

 Another possibility that requires fewer adaptions of the code to the specific problem is to make use of grid adaptive algorithms.
 This approach for the problem presented is a popular alternative and has been implemented multiple times \cite{proellHighlyEfficientComputational2023,olleakEnablingPartScaleScanwise2022,olleakPartscaleFiniteElement2020,olleakScanwiseAdaptiveRemeshing2020a}.
-Thus, grid adaptivity plays a key role in creating solutions to such problems, if the domains are not to be resolved on different discretisations entirely.
+Thus, grid adaptivity plays a key role in creating solutions to such problems, if the domains are not to be resolved on different discretizations entirely.
 Numerical methods as a consequence need to reflect on this requirement and as such, Finite Difference methods are not suitable for such types of problems.

 CG Finite Element methods do enable grid as well as polynomial degree adaptivity.
 Yet, the imposition of hanging node constraints is oftentimes not trivial.
 Though there have been considerable strides toward easy and intuitive handling of hanging nodes for continuous elements \cite{solinArbitrarylevelHangingNodes2008,bangerthDataStructuresRequirements2009}, these methods naturally fall short of the inherently decoupled nature of DoFs present in discontinuous methods.